Sack of Bostra: Attack

 The attack seemed to be intentionally timed, as Zenobia commanded Zabdas to move the Palmyrene army south to Bostra while the Romans were preoccupied with their battles against the Goths in the mountains of Thrace.

 The Roman governor of Arabia, a certain Trassus, who at the time was commanding the Legio III Cyrenaica, confronted the approaching Palmyrene army, but was routed and killed.
 As a result, the city of Bostra opened its gates, and the Palmyrene army captured and sacked the city, and destroyed the temple of Zeus Hammon, the legion's revered shrine.

 Aftermath

 After the victory, Zabdas marched across Jordan Valley and apparently met little opposition.
 Petra, south of Bostra, was attacked as well, and the Palmyrene army had now penetrated the region.
-Arabia and Judaea, as well as Syria, were now subdued under Palmyrene control.
+Arabia and the rest of the Roman east were now subdued under Palmyrene control.

 A Latin inscription after the fall of Zenobia attests to the sack of the city mentioning the "Palmyrene enemies" and the destruction of the temple:

 The temple of Iuppiter Hammon, destroyed by the Palmyrene enemies, which ... rebuilt, with a silver statue and iron doors (?).